Chia-Network/chia-docs/docs/getting-started/installation.md

 ### Initial Startup

-Whereas the GUI will set everything up automatically, the setup needs to be done manually on the CLI.
+Upon launch the GUI will set everything up automatically, however if installing from source then the initial setup needs to be done manually via the CLI.

 First, initialize the Chia configuration files: